Essenceia/essenceia.github.io/content/projects/Floating_dragon/index.md

 Because we are targeting a smaller format, we need to be even more deliberate about our split of exponent/significant.
 Sacrificing exponent bits will reduce the range of our format, but skimping on the significant will reduce our number’s representable precision.
 Now, we can also approach the question of this split from the hardware angle by considering how this will impact the multiplication and addition implementation.

-Let us consider multiplication, the most expensive operation in a floating point multiplication is the multiplication of the significance.
-This involves an unsigned multiplication of `<significant bits> + 1` wide, and the hardware cost of a multiplication does everything but scale linearly: the cost of an 8 bit `bfloat16` significant multiplication is roughly half that of of an 11 bit `float16` significant multiplication.
+Let us consider the multiplication, the most expensive operation in a floating point multiplication is the multiplication of the significants.
+This involves an unsigned multiplication of `<significant bits> + 1` wide, and the hardware cost of a multiplication does everything but scale linearly: the hardwre cost of an 8 bit `bfloat16` significant multiplication is roughly half that of of an 11 bit `float16` significant multiplication.
 Small significants are starting to sound very appealing.

 Back to what our application needs, AI workloads have the interesting characteristics of being relatively insensible to loss of precision, as illustrated by the fact that quantization is even possible.
 On the other hand, they benefit from having more range.